Niaratho/kafka-workshop/03_consumer/README.md

 - What would happen if the dead consumer would be revived and killed over and over again?

 **Learning Objectives**
-- basic understanding of how to minimize the number of necessary partition rebalances
+- minimizing the number of partition rebalances
 - understanding the consequences of messing with the rebalancing protocol